jwoodrow99/learning/Assignments/2. CSS/AS 4/README.md

 Their are two main different types of measurement, relitive and absolute. absolute units are used when you want something to be a fixed size and never change, but you want to use relitive units so your website can change size depending on the size of the screen.

-Be sure to put dummy text in each eliment, as sizes will not b rendered on empty eliments.
+Be sure to put dummy text in each eliment, as sizes will not be rendered on empty eliments.

 The most used units we will be discussing are:
 1. %    (responsive)